Polyfill.io Supply Chain Attack

 Secure Your Website with Qualys:

 Qualys provides a comprehensive continuous solution to detect security issues in organizations.
 You can discover all your applications in your organization using CSAM to ensure all the assets are scanned.
-Given the nature of the attacks possible, we highly recommend organizations to launch VM and WAS scans to detect and remove the usage of scripts from the polyfill.io domain.
+Given the nature of the attacks possible, we highly recommend organizations to launch VMWAS and Web Malware scans to detect and remove the usage of scripts from the polyfill.io and impacted domains.
+The detection of your website being compromised is possible by launching a Web Malware scan.

 Qualys had existing QIDs that would have informed you of the possibility of the attack.
-Qualys has kept up with the research and released multiple detections to detect usage of the malicious domain, and sites that have been compromised.
-If your scans report any of the following QIDs please take immediate action to follow the preventive measures we have provided in your reports.
+Qualys has kept up with the research and released multiple detections to detect the usage of malicious domains and sites that have been compromised.
+If your scans report any of the following QIDs, please immediately follow the preventive measures we have provided in your reports.

 VMDR Scan to detect if your assets are vulnerable: